 Help guide significant phosphorus loading reduction efforts in the watershed.

-To accomplish these goals, the Diagnostic and Feasibility Study will implement a comprehensive sampling/monitoring campaign in combination with various lake models.
-As it relates to the Nine Key Elements, the study is expected to help the LMPT quantify nutrient reduction goals to meet water quality goals and quantify/qualify management strategies.
+To accomplish these goals, the Diagnostic and Feasibility Study implemented a comprehensive sampling/monitoring campaign in combination with various lake models.
+As it relates to the Nine Key Elements, the study will quantify specific phosphorus reductions to meet water quality goals, for both dissolved oxygen and phosphorus.

-The Diagnostic and Feasibility Study is ongoing, and is expected to continue through 2019.
+Once WDNR-approved study results are available, the Plan’s reduction goals, required BMPs, and critical priority areas will be re-evaluated by the LMPT with applicable adjustments to the Plan’s implementation and evaluation milestones.

 Phosphorus Concentration (Based on 2012-2016 Monitoring)

-Based on USGS monitoring from 2012-2016, the lake currently has an average-summer (June-August) near-surface phosphorus concentration of 17.0 µg/L (90% confidence intervals range from 14.8 µg/L to 18.1 µg/L; see Figure 49 and Figure 50).
+Based on USGS monitoring from 2012-2016, the lake has an average-summer (June-August) near-surface phosphorus concentration of 17.0 µg/L (90% confidence intervals range from 14.8 µg/L to 18.1 µg/L; see Figure 49 and Figure 50).

 Wisconsin Administrative Code NR 102.06 (4)(b) establishes phosphorus criteria for total phosphorus in surface waters.
-For a two-story fishery lake such as Big Green Lake, total phosphorus concentrations at the lake’s surface should not exceed 15 µg/L. Because Big Green Lake’s entire 90% confidence interval does not exceed 15 µg/L, the lake “may exceed” this phosphorus criteria.
-Therefore, the lake should not be listed as impaired for phosphorus based on 303d guidelines, but should continue to be evaluated.
+For a two-story fishery lake such as Big Green Lake, total phosphorus concentrations at the lake’s surface should not exceed 15 µg/L.

+Therefore, the LMPT team recommends that the WDNR re-evaluate Green Lake for an additional impairment listing for high phosphorus levels based on its exceedance of 15 µg/L based on its water quality criteria.